-- USB driver from www.sandc.com/vistaocc - Administrative privileges to install software on the personal computer for USB driver installation - A computer with a USB 2.0 (or newer) Type A USB receptacle - A computer running Microsoft Windows (7 through Windows 10), with Microsoft Internet Explorer 8.0 or later or Mozilla Firefox 34.0.5 or later recommended (Google Chrome and Microsoft Edge can be used, contact S&C Technical Support for a list of known issues using non-recommended browsers.) - A USB 2.0 Type A-to-Type A cable (A 2-meter (6.6-foot) long cable is available from S&C Electric Company, part number TR-11887.)
+- USB driver from www.sandc.com/vistaocc - Administrative privileges to install software on your personal computer for USB driver installation - A computer with a USB 2.0 (or newer) Type A USB receptacle - A computer running Microsoft Windows (7 through Windows 10), with Microsoft Internet Explorer 8.0 or later or Mozilla Firefox 34.0.5 or later recommended (Google Chrome and Microsoft Edge can be used.
+Contact S&C Technical Support for a list of known issues using non-recommended browsers.) - A USB 2.0 Type A-to-Type A cable (A two-meter long cable is available from S&C Electric Company, part number TR-11887.)